 Adding garlic to your garden

 Garlic is an easy addition to your garden.
-It takes up very little space and gets along great with many other plants – the garlic smell can even deter many unwanted garden pests.
-The smell can deter spider mites, aphids, ants, snails, rabbits and even deer!
+It takes up very little space and gets along great with many other plants.
+The garlic smell can even deter many unwanted garden pests.
+The smell can deter spider mites, aphids, ants, snails, rabbits, and even deer!
 Garlic can be tucked in among rows of potatoes, tomatoes, carrots, spinach, cabbage, broccoli and more.

 For most home gardeners, garlic cloves are used to produce new garlic plants.
 Garlic does produce very small seeds, similar in size to onion seeds, which can be harvested if you allow your garlic to flower.
-Growing garlic from cloves is much easier and will produce a plant identical to it’s mother plant.
+Growing garlic from cloves is much easier and will produce a plant identical to its mother plant.
 Unless you are looking to create new cultivars, growing from cloves is the way to go!